samier-fabien/docker-lamp/README.md

 $ docker inspect CONTAINER_ID | grep -i ipaddress
 ```
 The full address to access your database is `172.xx.xx.x:3306`, just replace `172.xx.xx.x` with the value you previously found.

+### 10. Lack of something

+If ever you need some php lib or to install vim for example, just modify the php/Dockerfile.
+Keep in mind your docker_www container is a little debian linux distribution.